| American Scammer Gets 5 Years! - June 24, 2004

 federal prison yesterday for cheating men out of more than

+$1 million in a Russian bride scam.
 The sentence was imposed from an April plea bargain in which

 Robert McCoy, 40, of Rancho Cucamonga admitted defrauding